 Trolltunga (Troll’s Tongue) is one of the most spectacular cliffs in Norway.
 Formed about 10,000 years ago by glacier erosion and balancing 700 metres above lake Ringedalsvatnet, Trolltunga has become a must-see for many visitors to Norway.
 It’s not just the view that’s the highlight though, with a long and rewarding hike up and down.

-Unlike some of Norway's other scenic viewpoints, this one isn't sitting on the side of a road.
+Unlike some of Norway’s other scenic viewpoints, this one isn’t sitting on the side of a road.
 The hike to Trolltunga is tough.
-The trip to the top and back takes a whole day and is over 20 km long.
-You'll need an early start and the first couple of kilometres involve a steep climb.
+The trip to the top and back takes a whole day and is over 20 kilometers long.
+You’ll need an early start and the first couple of kilometres involve a steep climb.
 But with some preparation and planning you'll soon be enjoying that breathtaking view with a big sense of accomplishment.